Download vCard

 E: pkaul@rbgg.com

-Priyah Kaul is an associate at Rosen Bien Galvan & Grunfeld LLP.
+Priyah Kaul is senior counsel at Rosen Bien Galvan & Grunfeld LLP.
 She works on complex litigation and prelitigation matters in federal and state court.

 Prior to joining RBGG, Ms. Kaul served as a law clerk to the Honorable Yvonne Gonzalez Rogers of the United States District Court for the Northern District of California.
 Previously, she was a litigation associate at Gibson, Dunn & Crutcher LLP, where she maintained a diverse practice that included complex civil litigation, government investigations, and pro bono civil rights matters.
 Full bio »